top of page

 But now you are on the rim edge and standing upwards of 200 feet from the gorge floor.
 If you want mom to have an instant anxiety attack let your brood free range on the rim.
 I did and let’s just say we had some crucial conversations about ½ mile into the trail.
 The edge of the rim is unlevel ground.
 In many places the trail width on the rim is only 3-4 feet.
 So, in order to stay on the trail you need to walk between trees and the rim edge.
 And this is a preserve so poison ivy appears throughout the trail.
 So, why are we spending so much time talking about the risk of the rim trail?
 And why does the trail ignite our parental survival instincts?
 Every year 1-2 people die hiking in the Hocking Hills Area.
 Recently a hiker, 45 years old, fell 60 feet to his death on the Conkle’s Hollow Rim Trail.
 This was an adult.

 We love to hear from you!
-Share in the comments what hikes have made you worry for your family’s safety?
+Join the conversation in the comments: what hikes have made you worry for your family’s safety?

 Before we continue with the Rim trail, we have a couple more tips to make your time in Conkle’s Hollow the best it can be.
 Here is a link to Conkle’s Hollow website for you to reference with good content and to keep updated right before your hike.
 We noticed the parking lot will fill up quickly on the weekends.
 If you can, plan your trip to happen on a weekday.
 It will make for a better experience.
 Also, the only bathrooms are at the front of the parking lot near the preserve entrance.
 Make sure to use the bathroom before your hike.
 You will find the gorge trail is awesome!
 But hiking the gorge trail will lead you to want to tackle the rim trail, too.
 Many families every year hike the rim trail and you can, too.
 It’s a great hike!
 Just take it slow and safe.
 There is a picnic area at the parking lot and a big field.
 So, make a day of it by bringing a soccer ball or football and a lunch.
 The preserve has a lot of shade so you can get out of the heat of Summer.
 To do your part, when hiking in the preserve, hike only on designated trails to allow the plants along the trail to live and grow.